DevOMG23/react-gif-expert/README.md

 # React + Vite

 # GifExpertApp
-This is my respositirie of # GifExpertApp of React
+This is my repository of the React gitExpertApp project

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.